AISD will offer free breakfast and lunch for all students during the 2021-22 school year.

 Who can receive free meals?

 Children in households receiving Supplemental Nutrition Assistance Program ( SNAP ) benefits (formerly the Food Stamp Program), or TANF can get free meals regardless of your income.
 Your benefit letter from Texas Health and Human Services Commission (HHSC) is your documentation for free meals.
 If you have not already received a letter from the AISD Food & Nutrition Services Office stating that your household is eligible for free meals, you may bring your HHSC benefit letter to the Food & Nutrition Services Office to be certified for free meals.
 If a child in your household is directly certified due to receiving SNAP or TANF benefits, all children of your household are eligible for free meals.
-If a child in your household is not included on the Letter of Direct Certification, sent to you by SFA, or if you have questions, call the AISD Food & Nutrition Services Office at (682) 867-7895 if you have questions.
+If a child in your household is not included on the Letter of Direct Certification, sent to you by the district, or if you have questions, call the AISD Food & Nutrition Services Office at (682) 867-7895.

 Who can receive reduced price meals?